NoraH2004/adv-absa/video-script.md

 The overall success rate is calculated as the ratio Dataset D / Dataset C.
 And the distinct success rate is calculated as the ratio Dataset E / Dataset B.

-An overall success rate of 100% would mean that any sentence containing an important word modified by one of my three methods caused BERT to predict an incorrect classification.
+An overall success rate of 100% would mean that any sentence containing an important word modified by one of our three methods caused BERT to predict an incorrect classification.

 When using leetspeak, we achieved an overall success rate of 47.8% and a distinct success rate of 88% making it the most effective perturbation method.